Scan time: 2-3 minutes / Read time: 3-5 minutes

 Cole writes a weekly newsletter about backyard grilling and live-fire cooking.

-He started it because a great cookout shouldn't take a pitmaster's years of practice.
+He started it for one simple reason.
+A great cookout shouldn't take a pitmaster's years of practice.

 ⛳️ Problem:

-Cole offers a $99 course in his newsletter, but sales only come during launch week.
+Cole sells a $99 course in his newsletter.

 So he goes quiet for two months to "perfect" the next launch.

-The rest of the year, his offer page sits empty.
+The rest of the year, his offer page just sits there empty.

 His struggle: how to make sales every week, not just during launches.